parsaferdosi/data_handler/readme.md

 ## Initial Application Setup

+### Docker Setup
+When running the project via Docker Compose, the Django superuser is **created automatically** during container startup using environment variables.

+No manual action is required.

+### Manual Setup (Local Development)
-Before running the demo client, a Django superuser must be created.
+When running the project manually, a Django superuser must be created before running the demo client.
-> **Note:** This section is separate from the project setup.
-> For instructions on how to connect to a Docker container shell, please refer to the Docker documentation.

 Create a superuser with the following credentials: